awindest/my-first-lofi-app/README.md

 ### Thanks to Scott Tolinski!

-This code is an experimental exploration into using a yjs and indexeddb to better understand the lofi (local first) mechanisms.
+This code is an experimental exploration into using yjs and indexeddb to better understand the lofi (local first) mechanisms.
 This is vanilla javascript using a beta version of svelte 5.

 ### Getting Started